 THE CHURCH OF ST. JOHN THE EVANGELIST, SHOBDON, HEREFORDSHIRE

-Situated between Leominster and Knighton on B4362 and is posted off this road.
+Situated between Leominster and Knighton on B4362 and is sign posted off this road

 This unique church has its origins in Anglo-Saxon times, its structure then being of wood.

-The colours of Wedgewood Blue and white have led to the church being referred to by many as being The Wedgewood Church.
+The colours of Wedgwood Blue and white have led to the church being referred to by many as being The Wedgwood Church.

 Other descriptions refer to it as being Strawberry Hill Gothik.

-Visitors to this superb church see the exterior as a Norman building and it is only upon entry that the uniqueness is fully appreciated.
+Visitors to this superb church see the exterior as a slightly unusual mediaeval building and it is only upon entry that the uniqueness is fully appreciated.

 Prince Charles has been amongst the many visitors who come from the world over.